 The World Employment Confederation is in dialogue with global and European policymakers to ensure that the appropriate regulatory framework is put in place to develop a quick and safe road to recovery and to allow the private employment services sector to fully play its role.
 Three areas of focus and a set of priorities have been identified by the World Employment Confederation’s members:

 For more information about how the private employment services sector will support society, workers and business on the road to recovery, check WEC’s policy paper.
+For specific recommendations targeted to the European context, read WEC-Europe’s position paper.

 At European level, the World Employment Confederation-Europe adopted a series of joint recommendations with UNI-Europa, the trade union representing agency workers, to both mitigate the immediate impact of the crisis and prepare for the recovery of the labour market and the economy.